Honesty is the foundation of any good relationship. It builds trust through transparency; another one of our key values.

 However, honesty is not always easy.
 Sometimes the truth can be uncomfortable.
 We have found that trying to paint a brighter picture than is actually the case, or not being clear with someone actually leads to much bigger problems down the line than if we’d just had an honest and upfront conversation with colleagues, candidates and commissioners.

-Care enough to confront applies to everyone who engages with our service.
+Care enough to challenge applies to everyone who engages with our service.
 It is how we constantly improve our service and our working environment.
-Care enough to confront comes from a solid foundation of mutual respect and is done to support our mission of reducing reoffending and making society safer.
+Care enough to challenge comes from a solid foundation of mutual respect and is done to support our mission of reducing reoffending and making society safer.

-Our care enough to confront relationships will always work both ways and different stakeholders may experience the relationship differently.
+Our care enough to challenge relationships will always work both ways and different stakeholders may experience the relationship differently.

 We are listening.
-We have had instances where commissioners have been able to be very frank with us on where improvements need to be made and we have always implemented agreed suggestions.
+We work collaboratively with our commissioners in order to deliver success and where improvements are identified, we will always implement agreed suggestions.
 We are an aspirational organisation and want to grow our service to support as many people as possible.
 We rely on direct and honest feedback no matter how painful or brutal it may seem.
 Our work is not just about fulfilling our contractual obligations, but also ensuring that commissioners want to keep supporting our service time and time again.

 On the other hand, we need to be just as honest with you.
 Whilst we are a relatively young organisation, we have found our niche as experts in the employment of people with criminal convictions.
 This means we may advise on how impactful certain restrictions can be on securing employment, and if there are any equally protective measures that could be applied without impeding on an individual’s chances of employment.